bharathbabu68/Jack-The-Hack-Hackathon-Project-Submission/README.md

 - Docker

 ## Steps to Run the Web Application
 1. Install NodeJs, CreateReactApp
 2. Install React-Router-DOM
 3. Install ReactBootstrap
 4. Install Router-DOM
 5. Install Bootstrap v4
 6. Install react-qr-reader
 7. Install other dependencies if prompted
 8. Go to the  Jack-The-Hack-Hackathon-Project-Submission/frontend  and use the command 'npm-start'

 ##
 ##
 # Digital One Identity Application Using Hyperledger Fabric Blockchain
 ## Steps to Run the Hyperledger Fabric Application
-1. Download and install the latest release of hyperledger fabric
+1. Download and install the latest release of hyper ledger fabric
+2. Download Docker and its dependencies
-2. Go to the asset-transfer-basic folder -> chaincode-javascript -> lib -> asset-transfer.js.
+3. Once all the packages have been downloaded, go to the asset-transfer-basic folder -> chaincode-javascript -> lib -> asset-transfer.js.
 Replace the asset-transfer.js file with the one in the current repository.
-3. Now follow the below listed commands.
+4. Redirect to test network directory
+5. Bring up the Hyperledger network using ./network.sh up
+6. Follow the listed commands from the Github repository link to create a channel and deploy chaincode.
+7. The Chaincode can now be invoked by both peers to carry out identity verifications at each stage of the airport journey.

 ## Commands
 #### Start Network